Infant Mental Health

 - Agrees on a regular time and place to meet; consistency is a key element of reflective supervision

-- Arrives on time and remain open, curious and emotionally available
+- Arrives on time and remains open, curious and emotionally available

-- Protects against interruptions, e.g. turn off phone, close door
+- Protects against interruptions, e.g. turns off phone, closes door

-- Sets the agenda together with the supervisee(s) before you begin
+- Sets the agenda together with the supervisee(s) before meetings begin

 - Respects each supervisee’s pace/readiness to learn